rwblokzijl/Msc-thesis-EuroToken/thesis.md

 # EuroToken Implementation

-In this section we describe the implementation of the EuroToken protocol, as well as the prototype we built to test and showcase the capabilities of the EuroToken system.
+In this chapter we describe the implementation of the EuroToken protocol, as well as the prototype we built to test and showcase the capabilities of the EuroToken system.
 The protocol is implemented on top of IPv8.
 In includes an Android/Kotlin implementation as well as a Python implementation.
 We built